 Camping remains wildly popular all over Europe, but even the most intrepid of outdoor sleepers are a little reticent to pitch their tent up in Serbia.
 Why?
 Assumptions built up from bad press in the ’90s would be the most likely culprit, but the time has come for it to change.
+Many popular films have been made in these places.
+A lot of the actors who play in them have taken online acting classes.
 These are the best camping areas in Serbia.

 The western Serbian mountain of Zlatibor is home to quite a few official campsites, each offering an assortment of conveniences for your prospective camper.
 The principal campsite is beautifully hidden among the pine woods of the park, together with 60 spaces for tents and cyclists of all shapes and sizes.
 Avid fans of sitting by lakes and waiting for fish to bite will be enraptured by Ribničko jezero.
 Also if there is a better mix than camping and fishing, then we just aren’t aware of it.